Predicting Events in MOBA Games: Prediction, Attribution, and Evaluation: Introduction

 \section{Introduction}

 Nowadays, with the fast development of the gaming industry, electronic games are becoming increasingly popular, generating huge amounts of profit.
 Among all the genres of electronic games, MOBA games are one of the most popular and highest-grossing types, such as \emph{Defense of the Ancient II} \footnote{\url{https://en.wikipedia.org/wiki/Dota_2} } (\emph{DotA2}), \emph{League of Legends}\footnote{\url{https://en.wikipedia.org/wiki/League_of_Legends} } (\emph{LoL}), and \emph{Honor of Kings}\footnote{\url{https://en.wikipedia.org/wiki/Honor_of_Kings} } (\emph{HoK}).
 Together, these three popular MOBA games have more than 300 million monthly active players\textsuperscript{\ref{dota2}\ref{lol}\ref{hok}} globally and an even larger potential audience among the streaming media community.
 Along with MOBA games' flourishing, much research has been done to predict the results before and during the games.
 These studies can be categorized into two types: pre-game predictions that predict the results of MOBA games before they begin \cite{conley2013does}, and in-game predictions that predict according to the in-game situations of the games \cite{yang2016real}.
+These predictions can provide more information to the audience and the commentators, and therefore can be used in many MOBA related applications, such as the AI commentator systems, the in-game data analysis, and the game-assistant bots that can provide basic analysis and suggestions for the players.

-In a sense, the in-game predictions are more significant and have broader application scenarios than the pre-game predictions.
-However, although some progress has been made, existing studies for in-game predictions are limited in the following two aspects .
+In many senses, the in-game predictions are more significant and have broader application scenarios than the pre-game predictions.
+However, although some progress has been made, existing studies for in-game predictions are limited in the following two aspects.
 The first limitation is: the insufficiency of large-scale in-game data.
 Due to the difficulty in collecting in-game data, current datasets for MOBA game predictions contain only pre-game features \cite{semenov2016performance} or limited types of in-game features such as ``gold'', ``experience'', and ``death'' \cite{yang2016real}.
-Secondly, the use of non-interpretable models means the predictions of the current works are non-interpretable, which greatly limits their application.

-As one can see in Figure \ref{fig:lol4}, the non-interpretable model used in \emph{LoL} 2019 World Championship can only give the winning probabilities of the two teams (80\% versus 20\%), which is opaque to the audience.
-Hence, there is a need to generate human-interpretable predictions for MOBA games.